cilium/cilium/Documentation/policy/language.rst

 Managing Long-Lived Connections & Minimum DNS Cache Times
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Often, an application may keep a connection open for longer than the configured
+Often, an application may keep a connection open for longer than the DNS TTL.
-DNS TTL.
-Without further DNS queries the remote IP used in the long-lived
+Without further DNS queries the remote IP used in the long-lived connection may
-connection may expire out of the DNS cache.
-When this occurs, existing
+expire out of the DNS cache.
+When this occurs, existing connections established
-connections will become disallowed by policy and will be blocked.
-In cases
-where an application retries the connection, a new DNS query is issued and the
-IP is added to the policy.
+before the TTL expires will continue to be allowed until they terminate.
+Unused
+IPs will no longer be allowed, however, even when from the same DNS lookup as
+an in-use IP.
+This tracking is per-endpoint per-IP and DNS entries in this
+state will be have ``source: connection`` with a single IP listed within the
+``cilium fqdn cache list`` output.

-A minimum TTL is used to ensure a lower bound to DNS data expiration, and DNS
+A minimum TTL is used to ensure a lower time bound to DNS data expiration, and
-data in the Cilium DNS cache will not expire sooner than this minimum.
-It
+IPs allowed by a ``toFQDNs`` rule will be allowed at least this long It can be
-can be configured with the ``--tofqdns-min-ttl`` CLI option.
-The value is in
+configured with the ``--tofqdns-min-ttl`` CLI option.
+The value is in integer
-integer seconds and must be 1 or more.
-The default is 1 week, or 1 hour when
+seconds and must be 1 or more.
+The default is 1 hour, or 10 minutes when `DNS
-`DNS Polling`_ is enabled.
+Polling`_ is enabled.

 Some care needs to be taken when setting ``--tofqdns-min-ttl`` with DNS data
 that returns many distinct IPs over time.
 A long TTL will keep each IP cached
-long after the related connections may have terminated.
-Large numbers of IPs
+long after the related connections have terminated.
+Large numbers of IPs each
 have corresponding Security Identities and too many may slow down Cilium policy
 regeneration.
 This can be especially pronounced when using `DNS Polling`_ to
 obtain DNS data.
-In such cases a shorter minimum TTL is recommended, as
+In such cases a shorter minimum TTL is recommended, as `DNS
-`DNS Polling`_ will recover up-do-date IPs regularly.
+Polling`_ will recover up-do-date IPs regularly.

-.. note:: It is recommended that ``--tofqdns-min-ttl`` be set to the minimum
-          time a connection must be maintained.

 Managing Short-Lived Connections & Maximum IPs per FQDN/endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The minimal TTL for DNS entries in the cache is deliberately long with 1 week per default.
-This is done to accommodate long-lived, persistent connections.
-On the other end of the spectrum are workloads which perform short-lived connections in repetition to FQDNs which are backed by a large number of IP addresses (e.g. AWS S3).
-Such workloads can grow the number of IPs mapping to an FQDN quickly.
-In order to limit the number of IP addresses that map a particular FQDN, each FQDN per endpoint has a max capacity of IPs that are being maintained (default: 50).
-Once the capacity is exceeded, the oldest entries are automatically expired from the cache.
+The minimum TTL for DNS entries in the cache is deliberately long with 1 hour as the default.
+This is done to accommodate long-lived persistent connections.
+On the other end of the spectrum are workloads that perform short-lived connections in repetition to FQDNs that are backed by a large number of IP addresses (e.g. AWS S3).

+Many short-lived connections can grow the number of IPs mapping to an FQDN quickly.
+In order to limit the number of IP addresses that map a particular FQDN, each FQDN has a per-endpoint max capacity of IPs that will be retained (default: 50).
+Once this limit is exceeded, the oldest IP entries are automatically expired from the cache.
 This capacity can be changed using the ``--tofqdns-max-ip-per-hostname`` option.

+As with long-lived connections above, live connections are not expired until they terminate.
+It is safe to mix long- and short-lived connections from the same Pod.
+IPs above the limit described above will only be removed if unused by a connection.